mfuerstenau/gradle-buildconfig-plugin/README.md

 ## Known side effects
 The configuration `compile` or any other `compile<SourceSet>` configuration must not be resolved before the `buildConfig` closure or else the build fails because a resolved configuration may not have a dependency added.
 Try moving the `buildConfig` closure a bit up in the build script.

+## Eclipse
+Eclipse users may need to refresh the project to see the generated build config classes added to the classpath.

 ## Build files
 As stated above the tasks of `de.fuerstenau.gradle.buildconfig.GenerateBuildConfigTask` as created and configured by the plugin default to `${buildDir}/gen/buildconfig/<sourceSetName>/src` for sources and `${buildDir}/gen/buildconfig/<SourceSet>/classes` for the compiled generated sources (with `<SourceSet>` being the name of the source set).